JAX API

 Depending on the device the array is stored on, as well as its dtype, the calculations will be performed using 32- or 64- bits floating point arythmetics, and using the CPU or CUDA implementation.

-Computes the Spherical harmonics and their derivatives within the JAX framework.
+Computes the spherical harmonics and their derivatives within the JAX framework.

 >>> import jax